dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2

-Here is a draft of the letter H I have just created for my alphamet.
+Here is a draft of the letter I that I have just created for my alphabet.